Love Letters Straight from Your Heart at the Southbank Centre

 It was definitely a well-conceived move to stage this event around Valentine’s Day.
 Whether you like it or not, love is in the air and it is more powerful than we would like to admit.
 We tend to forget how important it is and only seem to remember it when this “festival” approaches, but what significance do we really attach to it?
 Love Letters Straight from Your Heart is a charming idea that should be proposed all year round (and on a separate note, the performers should make up for the disappointment of those whose song and story were not included in the show… everyone wants a turn!).

 Love Letters Straight from Your Heart is at the Southbank Centre until 16th February 2013.
-For further information visit here.
+For further information visit the theatre’s website here.